jekader/openvpn-iptables/README.md

 ## INSTALL

-1) copy the scripts to the OpenVPN server, make them executable (chmod +x on_*.sh)
+1. copy the scripts to the OpenVPN server, make them executable (chmod +x on_*.sh)
-2) Define them in the config:
+2. Define them in the config:

  > script-security 2
  >
  > client-connect /etc/openvpn/on_connect.sh
  >
  > client-disconnect /etc/openvpn/on_disconnect.sh

-3) configure sudo for the OpenVPN user.
+3. configure sudo for the OpenVPN user.
 This was tested under CentOS, where OpenVPN is run under the user "nobody":

  create a file /etc/sudoers.d/openvpn_iptables with the following contents

  > Defaults:nobody !requiretty
  >
  > nobody ALL = NOPASSWD: /sbin/iptables

  this will allow the user "nobody" to run "sudo iptables" without a password

  Under Debian, OpenVPN is run as root, so sudo directives can be removed alltogether from both scripts.

-4) (Centos/RHEL/Fedora only): configure SELinux to allow iptables execution
+4. (Centos/RHEL/Fedora only): configure SELinux to allow iptables execution
-    a) disable enforcement temporarily:
+ * disable enforcement temporarily:
   `setenforce 0`
-    b) connect and disconnect a client, verify the log and run "iptables-save" to verify that rules are added and removed.
+ * connect and disconnect a client, verify the log and run "iptables-save" to verify that rules are added and removed.
-    c) convert audit logs to the new policy:
+ * convert audit logs to the new policy:
         `grep openvpn /var/log/audit/audit.log | audit2allow -M openvpn_sudo_ipt`
-    d) install the policy
+ * install the policy
         `semodule -i openvpn_sudo_ipt.pp`
-    e) enable enforcement back:
+ * enable enforcement back:
         `setenforce 1`

 ## TROUBLESHOOTING